-- Applicants resident within Harrow must return the Common Application Form, which will be available and able to be submitted on-line, to Harrow by 31 October 2021. - 13.
-Application data relating to all preferences for schools in the area of a participating LA, which have been expressed within the terms of Harrow's scheme, will be up-loaded to the PLR by 12 November 2021.
+- Applicants' resident within Harrow must return the Common Application Form, which will be available and able to be submitted on-line, to Harrow by 31 October 2023. - 13.
+Application data relating to all preferences for schools in the area of a participating LA, which have been expressed within the terms of Harrow's scheme, will be up-loaded to the PLR by 14 November 2023.
 Supplementary information provided with the Common Application Form will be sent to maintaining LAs by the same date. - 14.
-Harrow will send application data to all its school within 2 weeks of 12 November 2021 and request that all school rank these applications and in line with their published oversubscription criteria.
-Any further preferences or applications which are deemed to be on time will be sent to all schools after the 10 December 2021 and schools will be expected to include these preferences in their ranked lists.
+Harrow will send application data to all its school within 2 weeks of 14 November 2023 and request that all school rank these applications and in line with their published oversubscription criteria.
+Any further preferences or applications which are deemed to be on time will be sent to all schools after the 12 December 2023 and schools will be expected to include these preferences in their ranked lists.
 Ranked lists will need to be sent to Harrow LA by a date in January agreed with schools.

-- 15. Harrow will accept late applications only if they are late for a good reason, deciding each case on its own merits. - 16.
+- 15. Harrow will accept late applications only if they are late for a good reason, deciding each case on its own merits.
+The latest date for receipt of such applications from parents/carers is 12 December 2023. - 16.
 Where such applications contain preferences for schools in other LAs, Harrow will forward the details to maintaining LAs via the PLR as they are received.
-Harrow will accept late applications which are considered to be on time within the terms of the home LA's scheme. - 17.
-The latest date for the upload to the PLR of late applications which are considered to be on-time within the terms of the home LA's scheme is 10 December 2021. - 18.
-Where an applicant moves from one participating home LA to another after submitting an on-time application under the terms of the former home LA's scheme, the new home LA will accept the application as on-time up to 9 December 2021, on the basis that an on-time application already exists within the Pan-London system. - 19.
-Harrow will participate in the application data checking exercise scheduled between 13 December 2021 and 4 January 2022 in the Pan-London timetable in Schedule 3A. - 20.
-All preferences for schools within Harrow will be considered by the relevant admission authorities without reference to rank order to comply with paragraph 1.9 of the School Admissions Code 2014.
+Harrow will accept late applications which are considered to be on time within the terms of the home LA's scheme. - The latest date for the upload to the PLR of late applications which are considered to be on-time within the terms of the home LA's scheme is 14 December 2023. - 18.
+Where an applicant moves from one participating home LA to another after submitting an on-time application under the terms of the former home LA's scheme, the new home LA will accept the application as on-time up to 12 December 2023, on the basis that an on-time application already exists within the Pan-London system. - 19.
+Harrow will participate in the application data checking exercise scheduled between 15 December 2023 and 2 January 2024 in the Pan-London timetable in Schedule 3A. - 20.
+All preferences for schools within Harrow will be considered by the relevant admission authorities without reference to rank order to comply with paragraph 1.9 of the School Admissions Code 2021.
 When the admission authorities within Harrow have provided a list of applicants in criteria order to Harrow, Harrow shall, for each applicant to its schools for whom more than one potential offer is available, use the highest ranked preference to decide which single potential offer to make.
 [This is the 'Equal Preference System'.] - 21.
 Harrow will carry out all reasonable checks to ensure that pupil rankings are correctly held in its LAS for all maintained schools and academies in Harrow before uploading data to the PLR. - 22.
-Harrow will upload the highest potential offer available to an applicant for a maintained school or academy in Harrow to the PLR by 31 January 2022.
+Harrow will upload the highest potential offer available to an applicant for a maintained school or academy in Harrow to the PLR by 31 January 2024.
 The PLR will transmit the highest potential offer specified by the Maintaining LA to the Home LA. - 23.
 The LAS of Harrow will eliminate, as a Home LA, all but the highest ranked offer where an applicant has more than one potential offer across Maintaining LAs submitting information within deadline to the PLR.
-This will involve exchanges of preference outcomes between the LAS and the PLR (in accordance with the iterative timetable published in the Business User Guide) which will continue until notification that a steady state has been achieved, or until 11 February 2022 if this is sooner.
+This will involve exchanges of preference outcomes between the LAS and the PLR (in accordance with the iterative timetable published in the Business